-Below are the different possibilities for making a legal measuring system starting from a volume indication converted at base conditions.
+Hereafter are the different possibilities of making a legal measuring system starting from a volume indication converted at base conditions.
 It has to be adapted in case of a converted mass or a direct mass.

-In principle, communications concerning the metering module are secured.
+In principal communications concerning the metering module are secured.

 For conversion functions either any communication shall be secured or the communications between the VCD and the ECD and between the CVDD and the ECD shall be such that a documented provisions system ensures that appropriate data are used as described hereafter.
-The principle of a documented provisions system is also applicable when the pressure is not measured at the metering point.
+The principal of documented provisions system is also applicable when the pressure is not measured at the metering point.